1909 South Omaha anti-Greek riot: Riot

 After the wagon escaped their grasp, the agitated men turned back towards South Omaha.
 On February 21, a mob of more than 1,000 men stormed the city's Greek Town area.
 The New York Times carried an article about the riot stating that 3,000 men were in the mob.
 They looted homes and businesses while physically assaulting Greeks, as well as Italians and Romanians who they misidentified as Greeks.
-According to some sources, a 14-year old Greek boy was killed, although other sources state that nobody was killed.
+According to some sources, a 14-year old Greek boy was killed, albeit other sources state that nobody was killed.
 The entire Greek population of South Omaha was warned to leave the city within one day or risk the ongoing wrath of the mob.
 During the violence, the South Omaha police could not control the mob.
 They asked for help from police in Omaha, which was a separate city at the time, but the police there decided not to join in.
 Within a few days, all of the Greeks living in South Omaha fled the city, moving mostly to Council Bluffs and Sioux City in Iowa or Salt Lake City in Utah.